Two-tier education change

 when are changes due to be made?

-Langford Village Academy is due to become a primary school in September 2021, to tie in with the conversion of Henlow Church of England Academy, a middle school, to secondary status.
+Langford Village Academy became a primary school in September 2021, alongside the conversion of Henlow Church of England Academy, a middle school, to secondary status.

-The seven other BEST schools in the Shefford and Stotfold cluster will move to two-tier in September 2023.
+In the original plans, the seven other BEST schools in the Shefford and Stotfold cluster were set to move to two-tier in September 2023.

 What is BEST’s stance on the planned changes?

-We are broadly supportive of Central Bedfordshire Council’s plans to move to the two-tier system, subject to five pledges being met.
-These are:
+We have always been broadly supportive of Central Bedfordshire Council's plans to move to the two-tier system.

 how can I find out more about the plans?